 12. My student forgot to "submit" his test.
 What happens now?

-The simple answer is "nothing".
+The simple answer is "everything is fine".
 HackerRank will automatically submit the test when time expires.
 For Short Problems tests, which are multiple choice, whatever choices the student has are the ones that are submitted for scoring.
 For Programming Problem tests, each time the student Runs the program, the program is uploaded to HackerRank for execution; the last version that is Run is that score that HackerRank will use.

 13. Can students collaborate?